Goddard Forensics Tournament

 Kritik's - Literature is essential to quality kritik arguments.
 I do not have any problem with performance k's or kritikal aff's.
 I'm familiar with kritikal identity and postmodern lit.
 I am a glutton for solid evidence and I know that the literature exists.
 Be prepared to explain the literature clearly and succinctly.
 I have a philosophy degree although I am quite a few years removed from in-depth study of the literature.

 Topicality- My threshold for topicality is high.
 That said, I have voted on T in very significant out rounds when I don't feel it has been covered appropriately, and it is extended effectively.
 T must be impacted out and weighed to be a factor in my decision.
+I've judged a lot of debates for a long time, and seen debate go through a lot.
+Be specific and focus on t what would happen if this specific aff is allowed.
+I have interesting perspectives on the concept of fairness.

 Disads - I am particularly interested in strong specific links and true internal link scenarios.
 I hate hearing internal links and impacts that are based on evidence from 2007.
 I am convinced at this level of debate evidence for disads should be updated every week to paint an accurate portrayal of the world.
 I will weigh a disad impact scenario without good specific links against case impacts in all cases, but the risk will probably be very low.
 I'm going to vote for whichever team (aff or neg) has the best and most true story.

 Theory and framework - Ask regarding specifics.
 Impact it out, ask for leeway, answer independent voters.
 I think this is an area of debate that is often under-covered and not understood by many advanced teams.
 I vote for kritikal affs and neg t/framework about evenly.
 I'll go either way.
+I don't like cheap theory (disclosure in round one of the first tournament of the year), but understand creative theory as part of the game.

 All said, have fun and enjoy yourselves.
 Please signpost appropriately!
 I don't always catch the authors and sometimes it gets interesting in rebuttals when all I keep hearing is the "Brown 11' card" over and over.
 I can usually figure it out, but is annoying and a waste of time.
 I am very open-minded and will listen to anything, however teams need to explain both claims and their appropriate warrants. [mailto:email@example.com]